 Explore the Battlefield

 An interpretive shelter at a large pullout along U.S. Highway 95 South above the battlefield has signs that describe the battle.
-Visitors can also hike a short interpretive trail using a trail guide keyed to numbered stops.
+Visitors can also learn about the battle on a self-guided hike using a 12-page trail booklet.
 The trailhead is on River Road at the bottom of the battlefield.

 Fees, Permits, and Reservations